 If the issuing bank does not receive a response within the allotted time (usually 30 days) it may issue a chargeback citing “Requested Item Not Received.”
 This type of chargeback is particularly bad because a business has no reversal rights.
 In other words, there is no way to reverse a chargeback due to “Requested Item Not Received.”

 The following guidelines will help to ensure a retrieval request does not result in a “Requested Item Not Received” chargeback.

 - Ensure that the sales receipt is clearly legible, and all required information is present.

 - Ensure that the business name and contact information is clearly recognizable on the sales receipt.

 - Have an efficient procedure in place for retrieving sales transcripts to ensure requests are sent back in the allotted time.

 Retrieval Requests & Chargebacks

 Retrieval requests are not the same as chargebacks.
 In fact, retrieval requests can end without a chargeback.
 If the information provided for a retrieval request satisfies an issuing bank or cardholder’s inquiry, a chargeback will not occur.

+However, retrieval requests can quickly become an actual chargeback.
 If a business does not respond to a retrieval request in the allotted time, the information provided for the request is incomplete, illegible, or insufficient, a chargeback will likely be initiated.